Operation Barbarossa order of battle: Other Axis air forces

-The Romanian Air Force was considered weak by the OKL, and therefore unlikely to play a great role in the ground fighting.
+The Royal Romanian Air Force was considered weak by the OKL, and therefore unlikely to play a great role in the ground fighting.
 Far more attention was given by the OKW to training and preparing the Romanian Army.
 Hitler, on 18 June 1941, declared that the primary mission of the Romanian air arm was to defend Romania and the Romanian oilfields.
 Only when those forces were sufficient, could they divert the remaining forces to ground support operations for Barbarossa.
 On 21 June 1941, it possessed a balanced fleet of 53 Squadrons; 11 bomber (five modern), 17 fighter (nine modern), 15 reconnaissance, six liaison, two flying boat, one transport and one air ambulance unit.
 On the 22 June, there was 160 fighters and 82 bombers in service.
 Total strength amounted to 380 aircraft.
 Only 30 of the Romanian fighters were Bf 109s, of the E model.
 However, this small force did not remain inferior in numbers for along.
-Despite a weak inter-war economy, the aircraft industry was run very efficiently, and they were able to produce some very capable aircraft; such as the IAR 37 and IAR 39.
+Despite a weak inter-war economy, the aircraft industry was run very efficiently, and they were able to produce some very capable aircraft; such as the IAR 37, IAR 39 and IAR 80.
 Unlike the army that stagnated, it was able to garner the cream of the Romanian officer corps.
 With the right support, organisation and modern equipment, it was able to grow in number and match its enemies in quality.
 In air defence and ground support operations it performed well, but failed in strategic bomber and naval operations owing to a lack of doctrine.
 Within a few weeks of Barbarossa beginning, it was able to put up 1,061 aircraft, including 400 trainers.
-The modern combat aircraft were focused into one unified Air Combat Command, or GAL (Gruparea Aeriana Lupta), while the obsolete types were given the Romanian Fourth Army, operating under the German Army Group South.
+The modern combat aircraft were focused into one unified Air Combat Group, or GAL (Gruparea Aerienă de Luptă), while the obsolete types were given the Romanian Fourth Army, operating under the German Army Group South.